shiltemann/CTF-writeups-public/Hackvent_2018/writeup.md

 HL18-7QTH-JZ1K-JKSD-GPEB-GJPU
 ```

-(The HL18 seems to just have been a mistake, and the flag is accepted like this)
+(The `HL18` at the start seems to just have been a mistake, and the flag is accepted like this)

 **Flag**
 ```